 Many people today believe they possess such enlightenment.
 They say that if one interprets the quatrains correctly, it is clear that a number of Nostradamus' predictions have already come true.
 Nostradamus and his predictions have been so consistently popular over the centuries that his book has rarely been out of publication since his death.

 Over the years, Nostradamus followers have noted hundreds of instances where "The Centuries" describes modern events.
-One of the most widely known is Nostradamus' supposed prediction of Adolf Hitler's Nazi regime.
+One of the most widely known is Nostradamus' supposed prediction of Adolf Hitler's Nazi regime and World War II.

 Nostradamus followers claim that the name "Hister" is a direct reference to Hitler.
 Another quatrain refers to a ruthless leader born in Western Europe to poor parents, and yet another one refers to Hister's conflicts with Asia and Africa.